davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

 %<``S``
   Remove all occurrences of ``-S`` from the command line.
-Note-this command is position dependent.  % commands in the spec string before this one see ``-S``, % commands in the spec string after this one do not.
+Note-this command is position dependent.  :samp:`%` commands in the spec string before this one see ``-S``, :samp:`%` commands in the spec string after this one do not.

 %:``function``(``args``)